 - Santa Barbara gets big love for such a small town; the city encompasses just under 20 square miles of land.

-- For 2022-2023, Santa Barbara ranked #5 for Most Expensive Places to Live in the country, according to U.S. News & World Report.
-(It should be noted that it also ranked #5 for Best Places to Live in California and #13 for Best Places to Live for Quality of Life.)
+- For 2023-2024, Santa Barbara ranked #5 for Most Expensive Places to Live in the country, according to U.S. News & World Report.
+(It should be noted that it also ranked #4 for Best Places to Live in California.)

 - The median household income in Santa Barbara was about $89,250 in 2021, nearly $20,000 more than the national median household income.